Call 101 or, in an emergency, 999.

 - Who we are

 Your PCC has regular public meetings to hold the Chief Constable to account for Norfolk’s policing service.
 These are held in public and people are welcome to attend and observe.

-The next Police Accountability Forum meeting will be held on Tuesday 17 March from 10:30am at Norfolk Constabulary Headquarters in Wymondham, NR18 0WW.
+PLEASE NOTE: The next Police Accountability Forum due to be held on Tuesday 17 March from 10:30am at Norfolk Constabulary Headquarters in Wymondham, NR18 0WW has been postponed.

 Your PCC also holds regular question and answer sessions for members of the public to receive policing updates for their district and put their questions, observations and concerns to the PCC and Chief Constable.